spiral/docs/components/validation.md

 }
 ```

-> As you can see we declared our method as non static, this is possible due Validator will resolve rule class using container, this provides us ability to create specialized services to perform logical validation (for example ensure that outer record exists by it's ID) and much more.
+> As you can see, we declared our method as non static.
+This is because Validator will resolve the rule class using container.
+This allows us to create specialized services to perform logical validations (for example ensure that outer record exists by it's ID) and much more.

 ### Rule aliases
 Default spiral Validation provides ability to define set of alises associated with different validation functions, such aliases defined in `application/config/validation.php` file and provided to validator using `ValidationProvider` dependency.
 Let's check list of available validation aliases: